enriqueescobar-it/Kinito.RaspberryPi/README.md

 sudo reboot
 ```

-To revert back to the traditional HDMI display
+### LCD-hdmi In case to the traditional HDMI display

 > sudo ./LCD-hdmi

 ```